 - A degree in information security or computer science provides a strong foundation for white hat hackers, but good problem-solving and communication skills are also required.

 - This article is for those who want to learn how to start a career in cybersecurity, IT managers who want to update their certifications, and professionals who want to understand the different types of hackers.

-A white hat hacker, or ethical hacker, uses penetration testing techniques to test an organization’s IT security and identify vulnerabilities.
-IT security staff then uses the results of such penetration tests to remediate vulnerabilities, strengthen security and lower the organization’s risk factors.
+A white hat hacker, or ethical hacker, uses penetration testing techniques to test an organization’s information technology (IT) security and identify vulnerabilities.
+IT security staff then use the results of such penetration tests to remediate vulnerabilities, strengthen security and lower the organization’s risk factors.

 Background and education requirements

 White hat hacking involves a great deal of problem-solving and communication skills.
 A white hat hacker also requires a balance of intelligence and common sense, strong technical and organizational skills, impeccable judgment and the ability to remain cool under pressure.